Read Time: 4 Minutes

 In this sense, solid cyber security operations are an essential part of GDPR compliance – now more than ever all companies need to make sure that they are protected against different cyber threats.
 Breaches have nasty consequences already, but their potential impact for businesses will be worsened significantly with the addition of the fines and PR damage associated with the GDPR.

 In the video below F-Secure’s Principal Security Consultant Antti Vähä-Sipilä discusses the measures companies need to undertake to achieve long-term GDPR compliance.

 This blog post serves as a snapshot of our new eBook, which discusses the basic principles and concepts included in the GDPR.
 The eBook delves into the key factors needed for proper GDPR preparation, and lays out the responsibilities that different organizational functions have in the compliance project.
 We also consider the role of effective cyber security in maintaining continuous GDPR compliance well in to the future.

-Click on the button below to read the entire eBook.
+Fill in your information below to read the entire eBook.
 Happy reading!